grizzlylab/mailer-bundle/README.md

 GrizzlylabMailerBundle
 ======================

-Basic mailer service to send an e-mail with just one line of code.
+Symfony bundle to send an e-mail with just one line of code.
-It uses the mailer service delivered with Symfony 2/3 (Swift_Mailer).
+It uses "symfony/twig-bundle" and "symfony/swiftmailer-bundle".

 ### 1. Requirements
+Since 2.0, PHP 7.4+ is required and dependency "symfony/twig-bundle" replaces "symfony/templating".
+It means this bundle now only supports Twig.

 Since 1.3, important changes have been made to [dependencies](composer.json).

 Since 1.2.1, PHP 7.1+ is required.